Blazam-App/docs.blazam.org/docsource/install/config.md

     break communication with your Actvie Directory, effectivley locking you out without manual modifications to the database.

     To backup the key from the app, go to the `Settings` page and click the `System` tab.
-(Coming soon)

 ??? failure "Lost your encryption key?"

     1. Connect to your database with a management application.
 Modify the admin password in the table 'AppSettings' to a new password in plaintext
+    1. If running as a service and forcing HTTPS, change ForceHTTPS in 'AppSettings' to 0
-    2. Restart Blazam and log in with the new admin password.
+    1. Restart Blazam and log in with the new admin password.
-    3. Reset the admin password from within Blazam, this will encypt it in the database with the new encyption key.
+    1. Reset the admin password from within Blazam, this will encypt it in the database with the new encyption key.
-    4. Reset the password for Active Directory within Blazam so it is aligned with the new encyption key.
+    1. Reset the password for Active Directory within Blazam so it is aligned with the new encyption key.
+    1. Reset Duo Private Key if set.
+    1. Reset Update Credentials password if set.
+    1. Reupload SSL Certificate if running as a service for HTTPS

 | Values      | Description                          |
 | ----------- | ------------------------------------ |